jegannathanmaniganadan/AurdinoObstacleAvoidingCar/README.md

  - Drilling tool, to puch holes in the sheet - https://amzn.to/3jXmEYb this would do.
  - Aurdio SDE which comes in all flavour including Windows app - https://bit.ly/3k2wTun

-## Build images
+## Build

 * Cut acrylic sheet into 14 * 9 cm (use Hacksaw)
-* Refer images in the build folder
+* Refer images in the build folder.
+You will find a lot of help on the interner for this.

 ## Upload the code